What does a gameplay engineer do?

 - Experience in debugging software and integrating platforms

 - Analytical mindset

 - Able to keep on schedule and meet deadlines

 - Good communication skills

 - Expert knowledge of technical and software advancements in the gaming industry

 - Knowledge of gaming genres and trends

-Gameplay Engineers will earn the same as Game Programmers.
-The average salary of the Gameplay Engineer is between USD $49,000 to USD $85,000. *Source: Glassdoor
+Gameplay engineers will earn the same as game programmers.
+The average salary of a gameplay engineer is between USD $49,000 to USD $85,000. *Source: Glassdoor

 To learn more about this field, visit: The Game Development Process: How Video Games are Made